Berks County Opioid Settlement Funds – Click here to learn more or apply

-In October, the Council on Chemical Abuse will begin a new Strengthening Families Program for parents and youth ages 10-14 for families in Berks County, in partnership with Kutztown Strong.
-We will once again use a virtual format consisting of two sessions per week for seven weeks, with one session for children, and the other for adults and families together.
+The Council on Chemical Abuse’s Strengthening Families Program for Parents and Youth ages 10-14 helps participating Berks County families build stronger bonds, in partnership with Kutztown Strong.
+Currently, we are using a virtual format consisting of two sessions per week for seven weeks, with one session for children, and the other for adults and families together.

 “It is a great opportunity to spend time with your youth and to practice difficult conversations.”

 “The sacrifice of your time is worth it.
 You will learn something about your child you did not know.”